soniacweb/project4redbrix/README.md

   ```

-# Frontend
+# Frontend and UI

 ### Page Templates  and Base Layout

 ##### Templates > Pages

 Two files under this folder, index.html and about.html.
-For the design and layout of the pages, I didn't want to repeat the same code and instead, extended a base layout.
+For the design and layout of the pages, I wanted to keep the design and theme consistant through the navigation of the site and therefore chose to extend a base layout.

 ***Base.html*** stored the basic design, which I could then extend to other templates.
 To do that, I used the Jinja syntax which is the template engine Django uses by default.